aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/tf-files.md

 ### aws.tf

-This specifices the Terraform version requirements, the AWS region and profile from variables, and the AWS credentials from a local file if present.
+This specifies the Terraform version requirements, the AWS region and profile from variables, and the AWS credentials from a local file if present.

 Look at the contents of the file aws.tf - this file is specifying to Terraform:

-- Which version of Terraform should be used **required_version = "~> 0.14.3"**.
+- Which version of Terraform should be used **required_version = "~> 0.15.3"**.
 - Where the AWS, null and external "providers" come from and the version t0 use.
 - And for the AWS provider itself, which region to use and where to get the AWS login credentials.